9990807/SoftwareLists/README.md

 #### Various

 - [CorsixTH](https://github.com/CorsixTH/CorsixTH) - A reimplementation of the Bullfrog sim Theme Hospital (1997) with high resolutions support.
-- [DevilutionX](https://github.com/diasurgical/devilutionx) - Source port of Diablo and Hellfire (1997) with enhacements and QoL improvements.
+- [DevilutionX](https://github.com/diasurgical/devilutionx) - Source port of Diablo and Hellfire (1997) with enhancements and QoL improvements.
 - [DXX-Rebirth](https://www.dxx-rebirth.com/) - Source port of the Descent and Descent 2 engines.
 - [EDuke32](https://www.eduke32.com/) - Source port of Duke Nukem 3D (1996).
 - [FreeSynd](https://freesynd.sourceforge.io/) - A reimplementation of the Bullfrog RTS Syndicate (1993).